murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Domain 03.md

 4. You are now free to circulate the cert.

 Types of certificates
-Domain velidation certificate
+1. Domain validation certificate
-Extended validation
+2. Extended validation

-Verification
+**Verification**
 What do you check when you receive a digital certificate
 1. CA digital signature
 2. Validity period